Citroen e-Relay electric van: pictures, specs and details

 Both the Relay Electric and Boxer Electric will go into competition with the Renault Master Z.E. in the large electric van class, which is primarily aimed at companies conducting multi-drop last-mile urban deliveries.

-Citroen says that the L1 version of the Relay Electric will travel 141 miles on a charge, and the L3 169 miles.
+Citroen says that the L1 version of the e-Relay will travel 141 miles on a charge, and the L3 169 miles.
 However, these figures were calculated under the now-discontinued NEDC testing process; figures from the more representative WLTP test have not yet been issued.